frankstack/upc_datascience/README.md

 Important:

-Some of the original notebooks were submitted to the BlackBoard University portal directly,
+Some of the original notebooks were submitted to the BlackBoard University portal directly.